-Encompassing more than 14 acres, Mission Dolores Park is one of San Francisco’s most popular parks, the vibrant heart of its equally vibrant, culturally diverse neighborhood.
+Encompassing nearly 16 acres, Mission Dolores Park is one of San Francisco’s most popular parks, the vibrant heart of its equally vibrant, culturally diverse neighborhood.
 Here you’ll find lush green lawns shaded by tall palm trees, a soccer field, six tennis courts, one basketball court, a playground, a dog play area, and a clubhouse with recreational facilities and public Yes.
 Many festivals, performances, and other cultural events are held here, and on sunny afternoons people flock to the park to play, picnic, lounge, walk their dogs, and enjoy spectacular views of the city’s skyline and beyond.

 Named for nearby Mission Dolores, the park is situated on land that was once a Jewish cemetery.
 The City bought the property in 1905 and established the park.
 In 1906 it served as a refugee camp for more than 1,600 residents made homeless by the earthquake and fire.

 Mission Dolores Park is bounded by Church, Dolores, 18th, and 20th streets.
 The Muni Metro J-Church Line runs along its western edge.